aanchal22/exam-1/instructions/instructions.md

 ### Setup

 You have been given an empty SQLite database named `data.db` within the `data` directory.
+Store all your data in that file.

 ### SQL requirements